-- -Work related injuries and infectious disease exposures
+- Work related injuries and infectious disease exposures

-- -Damage to company property
+- Damage to company property

 - -Loss or theft of company property

 - -Potential clinical errors

 - -Any suspected civil risk

 - -High risk/low frequency event triggers

 Documentation: Describe the risk assessment process and efforts to manage predictable risk within the agency.
 Provide examples showing risks that have been assessed, the follow-up plan implemented to reduce these risks, and the results of the efforts.
+Tracking and trending of events should be used in the plan to reduce future risks.